 There are so many ways to share photos online these days, but wouldn't it be nice to save a collection of images on a recordable CD, to be able to use the CD on a moment's notice to showcase your latest vacation photos when your friends stop by for a visit?
-Ideally, you probably want the CD to start a slide show of the photos automatically when you insert it into the computer, because who has time to fiddle with the computer controls while you are discussing your last vacation with the friends, right?
+Ideally, you probably want the CD to start a slide show of the photos automatically when you insert it into the computer, because who has time to fiddle with the computer controls while you are discussing your last vacation with your friends, right?

 OK, let's try to create such a disc.
 Open File Explorer, navigate to the folder where the photos are stored, select the ones you want to include in the collection (you want only the best ones, right?), and use the Burn to disc command: